pearl-core/pearl/README.md

 > and the current shell is a bash or zsh).
 Alternatively, user can always
 > create a new shell and the package resources will be available as
 > expected.

+> Q: Why Do I get the following error:

+    Error on executing 'post_install' hook.
+Rolling back...

+> A: This occurs when the `post_install` hook function fails.
+> Pearl will attempt to roll back a force a removal of the package.
+In this way
+> you can attempt to install the package again once the hook function gets
+> fixed.

 Contributing
 ============